ServiceNow/servicenow-devops-security-result/README.md

   buildVersion: # Veracode Scan name / build version and is optional.
 This attribute is applicable only for Veracode.

-  securityToolId: # Security tool onboarded in ServiceNow (sys_id of the onboarded security tool).
+  securityToolId: # Security tool onboarded in ServiceNow (sys_id of the onboarded security tool) and is optional.
   }
   ```